chocolatey/docs/input/en-us/create/commands/new.md

      Generate Packages From Installed Software - Generate packages from the installed software on a system (does not handle dependencies).
 Available in Business editions only (licensed version 1.8.0+).

+     --for-public, --for-community, --generate-for-community
+     Generate the Package for Community - Generate the package for community use.
+Available in Business editions only (licensed version 1.9.0+).

      --removearchitecture, --removearchitecturefromname, --remove-architecture, --remove-architecture-from-name
      Remove Architecture From Name - Remove x86, x64, 64-bit, etc from the